Skincare Ingredients to Use with Caution, Evidence Based Research

 • focus on formulations that are balanced and patch testing.

-What Dermatologists Say About Using Active Ingredients in Combination?
+What Dermatologists Discuss about Active Ingredient Combination?

 The skin may have trouble balancing itself when several potent actives are used together.
 This may result in: